Cost Management

 Section titled “How to optimise”Right-size your seats

 Section titled “Right-size your seats”Not everyone needs a Premium seat.
-Map your team to seat types:
+Both Standard and Premium include the same features: Chat, Cowork, plugins, connectors, and Claude Code.
+The difference is usage volume.
+Map your team to seat types based on how heavily they use Claude:

 Default to the right model